bids-standard/bids-matlab/CONTRIBUTING.md

 Please keep the title of your pull request short but informative.

-It is important that your pull-request should target the development branch (`dev`) of the BIDS-matlab parent repository: this is because we aim to keep the stable version of the toolbox in the `main` branch and the latest version in the `dev` branch.
+It is important that your pull-request should target the development branch (`dev`) of the BIDS-MATLAB parent repository: this is because we aim to keep the stable version of the toolbox in the `main` branch and the latest version in the `dev` branch.